This website uses cookies to help you browse on the website/ web. By using the website you agree on our policy on cookies.

 How to Avoid Speeding Tickets in Iceland

-Hiring a car is a great way to travel around Iceland independently; it gives you the freedom to explore on your own terms.
-However, rules and regulations may vary from one country to another, so it is important to know the rules so you can be safe and avoid fines when driving in Iceland.
+Hiring a car is a great way to travel around Iceland independently; it gives you the freedom to explore on your own terms and at your own pace.
+However, rules and regulations for driving vary from one country to another, therefore it’s important to know the rules so you can be safe and avoid fines when driving in Iceland.

-Speeding is a common offence that people visiting Iceland encounter, and the fines in place for speeding offences are costly.
+Speeding is a frequent issue for visitors to Iceland, and the fines for such violations can be steep.
 This article will prove helpful if you want to avoid getting speeding tickets on your visit to Iceland.

 What are the speed limits in Iceland?